containers/podman/docs/podman-login.1.md

 Path of the authentication file.
 Default is ${XDG_\RUNTIME\_DIR}/containers/auth.json

 **--cert-dir**
-Pathname of a directory containing TLS certificates and keys used to connect to the registry
+Pathname of a directory containing TLS certificates and keys used to connect to the registry.
+Default certificates directory is _/etc/containers/certs.d_.

 **--tls-verify**
 Require HTTPS and verify certificates when contacting registries (default: true)